albar965/littlenavmap-manual/src/en/INTRO.rst

 Map Legend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The legend explains all the map icons and the :doc:`PROFILE` icons.
+The legend explains the :doc:`MAPDISPLAY` and the :doc:`PROFILE` symbols.
 It is available in :doc:`LEGEND`.

 Airport Rating
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Airports get a zero to five star rating depending on facilities.
+Airports get a zero to five star rating depending on facilities which is shown in airport search, map tooltips and the information window.

 Airports that have no rating will be displayed using a gray symbol below all other airports on the map (``Empty Airport``).
 This behavior can be switched off in the